hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data-from-csv.rst

 Step 2: Connect to your Postgres database
 ------------------------------------------

-You can connect to your Postgres database using the ``psql`` command on the terminal like the following:
+Connect to your Postgres database by using the ``psql`` command on the terminal:

 .. code-block:: bash